sheriffhoodie/bandom/README.md

 as well as view the full information for a specific album, including background information on the album and its full track list

-- Has adequate seeds to demonstrate functionality

 2. Song Player

 - Users can preview and play through tracks in album show page

-- Has adequate seeds to demonstrate functionality

 3. Download Songs